VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## Progress

 I followed a detailed tutorial to set up TensorFlow 2 on my Raspberry Pi, which included installing essential Python packages, the speech output package, and the rpi-vision package.
 I successfully cloned and installed the Adafruit fork of the rpi-vision program and installed TensorFlow 2.15.0.
 After rebooting the Raspberry Pi, I ran the graphic labeling demo.
 The system was able to display the objects it detected on screen.
-The camera correctly identified several items, such as coffee mugs and animals, demonstrating that the object detection setup is working as intended.
+The camera correctly identified several items, such as coffee mugs and animals, demonstrating that the object detection setup was working as intended.

 ## Challenges